Schizophrenia is inherited probability. The ability of schizophrenia to transmit the characteristics of its development to descendants

 • chromosomal mutation;

-• the presence of a dominant gene;
+• presence of a dominant gene;

-• constitutional features of the patient, etc.
+• constitutional characteristics of the patient, etc.

-Such thoughts and fears are not completely unfounded, since since ancient times it has become known that if there is at least one crazy person in the family, then sooner or later the deviation will manifest itself in the form of mental pathology in children or grandchildren.
+Such thoughts and fears are not completely unfounded, since since ancient times it has become known that if there is at least one crazy person in the family, then the deviation will sooner or later manifest itself in the form of mental pathology in children or grandchildren.

 Causes of schizophrenia

-The likelihood of getting sick can be noted not only as a result of a burdened seminal history, the trigger for schizophrenia can be:
+The likelihood of getting sick can be noted not only as a result of a burdened seminal history; the trigger for schizophrenia can be:

-• starvation of the mother during pregnancy;
+• maternal fasting during pregnancy;

-• birth injury;
+• birth trauma;

 • poor environmental conditions;